stefanovic80/geompy/README.md

 # Installation

-Ensure you have a fully working Ipython environment with matplotlib, random and numpy libreries installed on it.
-Download the present project, than open a console and move to the project folder in which the main.py file is present.
-Run the python intepreter, by typing "ipython" and type
+Ensure you have matplotlib, random and numpy libreries installed on a fully working Ipython environment.
+Download the present project, than open a console and move to the analyticGeometry folder, where the main.py is located.
+Run the python intepreter, (type "ipython") and type

 `run main.py`

 ![Alt Text](pictures/pythonInterpreter.png)

-In case of dysfunctions, you can create a 'analyticGeomEnv' conda environment
+In case of different python libraries versions, dysfunctions may accur.
+In this case create a 'analyticGeomEnv' conda environment (it may take time, depending on internet connection speed)

 `conda env create -f analyticGeomEnv.yml`

-it may take time, depending on internet connection speed.
 Once the job is done than activate it

 `conda activate analyticGeomEnv`